Circular Game Asset Platform Design

 Goals

-Design a platform that makes asset storage affordable and accessible, especially for indie studios.
+• Make asset storage affordable and accessible, especially for indie studios

-Enable creators to reuse, share, and monetize unused assets instead of discarding them.
+• Enable creators to reuse, share, or monetize unused assets

-Ensure a seamless user experience through clear flows for uploading, organizing, and purchasing assets.
+• Deliver a seamless user experience for uploading, organizing, and purchasing assets

 Circular Economy Overview

-Asset Reuse Practices: Studios often store unused files on private servers or cloud drives, with little to no reuse across projects.
+• Asset Reuse Practices: Assets are typically stored on private servers or cloud drives with minimal reuse

-Indie Studio Constraints: Smaller studios avoid cloud storage due to recurring costs, leading to scattered local archives and asset loss.
+• Indie Studio Constraints: High recurring storage costs lead to scattered local archives and data loss

-These insights shaped LootCycle into a platform that combines storage, marketplace functionality, and circular design thinking.
+These insights shaped LootCycle into a hybrid platform combining storage, marketplace functionality, and circular design logic.

 Moodboard